sublinks/sublinks-js-client/README.md

 Only use this option if you *must* support 0.18.x.
 Rather than explicitly creating an 0.18.x client, it is recommended to call `getSite()` and check the version returned.
 If it's 0.18.x then set compatibility mode to true.

+**Note**:  If you don't want to maintain explicit 0.18.x compatibility in your exisitng client, you can remove any `auth` keys in the form data of your method calls to the old `lemmy-js-client`.
+Once you set the auth header with `setAuth()`, it will keep the token in the client and add it automatically.

 ```typescript
 import {
     type GetSiteResponse,